smolfarm/next-ui/README.md

 # smol next ui

-Shared Next React components used in smol farm projects to standardize various things.
-Components range from simple to complex and are designed to work with Next.js.
+Shared Next React components used in smol farm projects.js.
 This helps create a unified style language that helps aid UX across the smol farm ecosystem.

 ## Setup